SMK2000/webDes_begin/README.md

 # webDes_begin
-Some Bootstrap and jQuery concoction
+Some Bootstrap, vanillaJS and jQuery concoction